 We are proud of our students and their commitment to excellent work.
-Upon hiring a Baylor Lawyer, we are confident you will be pleased with the results of our rigorous, practice-oriented program.
+When you hire a Baylor Lawyer, we are confident you will be pleased with the results of our rigorous, practice-oriented program.

 We know that employers often seek students who rank in the top of their class.
 As you consider our students for potential employment, please keep in mind: